CodeByStef/Deduplik/README.md

 > [!CAUTION]
 > The purpose of this tool is to **selectively DELETE files!**\
-> Altought files are sent by default to the Recycle Bin, make sure your **BACKUPS** are up to date!
+> Altought removed files are sent to the Recycle Bin by default, make sure your **BACKUPS** are up to date!

 ## How to use: